Skip to content

 The first snowmobile

-In 1954, David Johnson, Paul Knochenmus, and Orlen Johnson took a decision to work out the first snowmobile and even founded their own company in order to bring the vehicle to a mass market.
-However, they failed and the company was sold.
+In 1954, David Johnson, Paul Knochenmus, and Orlen Johnson made a decision to work out the first snowmobile and even founded their own company in order to bring the vehicle to the mass market.
+However, they failed, and the company was sold.
 The really rapid development of snowmobiles appeared to be at the beginning of 1960, the time when engines became much lighter and smaller.
 At the present time, snowmobiles are naturally mass-produced, particularly by 4 large snowmobile makers from North America.

 Indeed, no wonder that during the last decades the snowmobiles have gained popularity despite the heavy criticisms of environmentalists.
 They are typically safe vehicles that bring a lot of comfort and emotions.
 Such a great combination is a reason why many people make a decision to go on a trip with the use of snowmobiles.